micmejia/bible-dump/AMPC/Acts/Acts 8.md

-[^k]_And Philip said, If you believe with all your heart [if you have_ [^l]_a conviction, full of joyful trust, that Jesus is the Messiah and accept Him as the Author of your salvation in the kingdom of God, giving Him your obedience, then] you may.
+_And Philip said, If you believe with all your heart [if you have_ _a conviction, full of joyful trust, that Jesus is the Messiah and accept Him as the Author of your salvation in the kingdom of God, giving Him your obedience, then] you may.
 And he replied, I do believe that Jesus Christ is the Son of God._